8 Actionable Steps to Manage Poor Performance at Work

 When difficult employees receive positive affirmations for their work, they are likely to seek ways to improve further so they can receive more recognition.
 As they become more invested in their work, they may become more open to feedback and suggestions for improvement.

-By recognizing and acknowledging the effort that difficult employees are putting in, managers and supervisors can create a more positive work environment and help these employees get back on track.
-By providing support and encouragement, they can help to build confidence and motivation, and help these employees reach their full potential.
+By recognizing and acknowledging the effort that difficult employees are putting in, you can create a more positive work environment and help these employees get back on track.
+By providing support and encouragement, you can help to build their confidence and motivation, and help these employees reach their full potential.

 When you have an employee who is not performing up to standard, it’s time to take action.
 You can’t wait for the person to improve without help.

-How to Make an Action Plan For Non-Performing Employees
+How to Make an Action Plan For Underperforming Employees

 In Summary